REDCOAT REUNION RANDOM REMARKS

 WHAT THEY SAID!!

 What a great weekend, at the Skegness Redcoat Reunion.
-Thanks to A.J. for organising it, and putting so much in,
+Thanks to A.J. for organising it, and putting so much in, and backing it financially to make sure that from beginning to end it was interesting and entertaining.

 And what a great bunch of Reds and friends came along.